collindching/Programming/Notes/programming-mistakes.md

 ### Investing in a clear file organization

-As you write code across several scripts and validate with dozens of Excel files, it will become increasingly challenging.

-- Many files
-- Result in scrolling and wasted mental effort trying to find files
-- Containing messiness will reduce cognitive load and stress
-- Have a consistent, predefined file structure
-- Must-haves
-    - Folder for the project
-    - Naming convention for code
-    - Naming convention for data
-- Options
-    - Use versions (ie _v1, _v2)
-    - Include dates - YYYY_MM_DD

-### Not designing code to make it easy to check your data at each step

-- Ties into idea of creating modular code
-- Each time your data is processed, you want be able to get outputs
+During my project, I severely underestimated the number of files that I would be managing.
+So as I used more scripts and Excel files, each named and organized loosely according to ad-hoc rules, locating files that I needed became a huge headache.

+If I had simply invested upfront in maintaining a folder hierarchy and following a consistent file naming convention, I would have saved many crucial minutes scrolling through folders to pinpoint files.
+More importantly, I'd reduce my cognitive load and stress, and have a neat record of all the work I'd previously done.

+My suggestion: before starting your project, predefine organization and naming rules for your file structure, rather than coming up with logic on the fly.
+This will allow you to be as consistent as possible, and limit the amount of cognitive load you have to manage as you get more and more files.

+Some must-haves for file organization, are having a folder for the project, a naming convention for the code, and a naming convention for your data files.
+For all file types, I recommend adding a date suffix for each file (ie `file_name_2020_08_03`).
+The advantage is keeping a chronological record of all the files you've used.
+If you create multiple versions of the same file in one day, use versioning prefixes (ie `v2_file_name_2020_08_03`).

 ### Check data inputs and outputs automatically at each step of your code

-- This should be done automatically as much as possible
-- I spent a lot of time exporting to Excel, building pivots
-- Write code that makes it quick once, investing time and mental effor here pays itself back tenfold
+Debugging was by far the most painful part of my software project, especially because I was passing multipel different formats of the same data between different functions.

+To catch unexpected behavior more quickly, and be able to do quick on-the-spot validation of my code, it's best to allow your code to get outputs of your resulting data at each processing step.

+Unit testing works, or you can simply output a summary of results at each stage, which you can use to compare against known numbers.
+WIth this strategy, you can quickly see if any data is getting lost or corrupted, and at which data data processing step that it's occurring at.

+This should be as automated as possible, and you should limit the number of repeated manual operations you run during validation.
+If you see yourself repeating the same work over and over, you should plan how to automate that process -- either within your code, or via an Excel template.
+Time invested in automation pays itself back tenfold, likely even more.

 ### Keep a solutions log

-- Keep details of solution so you don't have to debug the same problem twice
-- Keep track of each error you face, perhaps in an Excel
-- Suggestion: date of problem, description or error code, solution
+The same bugs will often pop up in your code, and to avoid researching the same issues over and over again, I recommend tracking the solutions you've used.

+By keeping the details of previously used solutions, you keep a growing log of issues that keeps you from repeating efforts with stuff.

+My suggestion is to keep track of each error you face in a Google sheet, and keep it simple.
+Include the date of the problem, your error code and where it occurred, and the solution that you ended up using.

 ### Document changes made to your code